Configuring Snowflake PrivateLink Enterprise +

 346425330055

-— NOTE: This account ID only applies to AWS dbt Cloud multi-tenant environments.
+— NOTE: This account ID only applies to AWS dbt multi-tenant environments.
 For AWS Virtual Private/Single-Tenant account IDs, please contact Support.

 - AWS account ID: